adrienclesse/the-startup/Readme.md

 ## Main page

-We've decided to make the logo a button and to set the navbar on top of the main page already
+We've decided to make the logo a button to a comercial videoand to set the navbar on top of the main page already to navigate through the website.
+A background has been used only for this page.

 ### Final result